TimIsabella/FDM_3D_Printer_FlowManager/README.md

 In addition to diameter measurement, a digital encoder wheel can be placed as the third point of contact separate from the lever wheels to precicely measure flow, including retracts, priming, and run-out.

+This measurement is then sent by serial to the ESP8266 module that contains a small webserver that wirelessly transmits g-code commands to any WiFi enabled printer to continuously adjust the flow rate live.

 ## Future Work?
 Production for this project stopped in early 2020.
 Although the diameter measurement function performed far better than I ever anticipated, I ran into difficulty with proprietary communication